provable-things/truffle-starter/README.md

 _**`❍ truffle unbox oraclize/truffle-starter`**_

-**5)** And finally install the dependencies:

-_**`❍ npm install`**_

-Whilst the dependencies are installing, have a look around the your new Oraclize box.
+Now is a great time to have a look around the your new Oraclize box.
 You'll see all the Truffle files & folder structure you're used to.
-Congratulations - you can now compile, migrate and deploy to your heart's content!
+Congratulations - you can now compile, migrate and deploy your contracts to your heart's content!

 &nbsp;